EdutainmentLIVE/edutainmentlive.github.io/_posts/2019-08-23-lti-and-saml-the-basics.markdown

 by Cameron Gera (@gera-cameron)

 LTI and SAML single sign-on strategies are incredibly useful, but they are some of the hardest things to grok so I am going to put it in terms that normal developers and system administrators understand.
-These two standards have full-fledged specs out there on the internet and if you work well with those standardized papers I would you encourage you to check those out.
+These two standards have full-fledged specs out there on the internet and if you work well with those standardized papers I would encourage you to check those out.
 Sadly, every time I read those I left more confused and lost, so I am going to take a different route.
-What was most useful for me were diagrams so as I get into the details about each I will provide diagrams to explain what I am saying.
+What was most useful for me were diagrams.
+As I get into the details about each I will provide diagrams to explain what I am saying.
 So if you are looking for a simplified version of what these two standards are, then stick around.

 ## LTI Standard